jcerdenia/joshuacerdenia/README.md

 I made a career change from music composition to software development in 2021 and am learning everything I can get my hands on.
 My daily work includes JavaScript/TypeScript, Angular, React, Node, NestJS, etc. I'm also fond of Kotlin and Android.

 Outside tech, I enjoy all things to do with culture.
-I blog regulary at [cerdenia.com](https://cerdenia.com).
+Find me at [cerdenia.com](https://cerdenia.com).

 <!--
 **joshuacerdenia/joshuacerdenia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.